 2 – Eat protein with every meal.
 Protein keeps you fuller longer and if you are fuller, you will be less inclined to want to nibble.

 3 – Try to avoid processed sugar.
 Sugar is highly addictive and has a similar effect on the brain to cocaine!
 You will also cause blood sugar spikes which mean that when you crash, you will want more.
 If you need something sweet, aim for a small amount of dried fruit which at least has some vitamins in and is unlikely to be as moreish as chocolate and sweets.
 Or even better some fresh fruit.

 4 – Have a nutrient rich smoothie.
 People fall into a trap of thinking that any smoothie is good news, but if it is just fruit that’s not the best way to go.
 Smoothies can really help you with a healthy diet if you make nutrient rich ones.
-I will be sharing 5 amazing smoothie recipes in a blog post soon.

 5 – Make changes gradually like cutting out sugar first.
 Then maybe decreasing the amount of fat in your diet.
 And then increasing the amount of fruit and vegetables that you eat.
 So the changes are gradual, easier to manage and longer lasting.
 Think nutrients, not calories.

 6 – Keep healthy snacks on you and around you.
 In your bag, pocket, car, desk drawer… everywhere!
 Healthy snacks can save you until dinner time and make all the difference.
 Some good healthy snacks are almonds, rice cakes, oat cakes and naked bars.

 7 – Plan your meals.
 More about this in a future blog post!

 8 – Have a mantra.
 If you feel yourself struggling.. say the mantra.
 Make it meaningful and tie in in with your why.

 Note down any of the things in the list that might help you stick to your healthy eating plan and any more you can think of.